 read more reviews for this game

-The game features an interesting way of influencing the story (and getting different endings), by choosing a way to talk with characters.
-You can be polite, but you can also choose to get angry and threaten the opponent, and the results you get will be different sometimes.
-This is not a new concept, since Pandora Directive featured almost exactly the same (and better implemented) system.
-But Blade Runner also adds (in certain cases) the possibility to just take out your gun and shoot a person.
+The game has bits of non-linearity here and there, introducing major decision points that lead to different endings as well as a general choice of attitude during interrogation.
+This is not a new concept: Pandora Directive had almost exactly the same (and better implemented) system.
+But at least Blade Runner sometimes gives you the possibility to just take out your gun and shoot a person.
 This creates some varied and interesting situations in some cases.

 You are allowed to perform actions which are not required to finish the game (such as conducting Voight-Kampff tests on subjects of your choice, etc.).
 Investigation methods also include scanning pictures of crime scene and zooming in on suspiciously looking spots.
 I found this gameplay feature interesting and refreshingly realistic, though I wish it had more effect on the game.

 Blade Runner is technically very impressive.
-The movie sequences are top quality, with fluent, natural animations.
+The video sequences are top quality, with fluent, natural animations.
 Too bad the in-game character graphics don't reach this level by far.
-The background graphics, however, are stunning, with great views, nicely designed objects and overall excellent artwork.
+The background graphics, however, are stunning, with great views, nicely designed objects and overall impressive artwork.

-The moody music fits the game nicely, and both the graphics and the music manage to reflect the dark, post-apocalyptic setting of the game.
-It's raining all the time, the neon signs flash, people in shabby clothes walk around on dirty streets, and flying machines cover the sky.
-One thing the game does impeccably is capture the spirit of the movie.
+The moody music fits the game nicely, and both the graphics and the music manage to reflect the dark, post-apocalyptic setting very well.
+It's raining all the time, neon signs flash, people in shabby clothes walk around on dirty streets, and flying machines cover the sky.
+One thing the game does almost impeccably is capture the atmosphere of the movie.

-I found the storyline too vague.
+The story is confusing and too vague.
 It is a variation on the themes introduced in the movie, but that alone still doesn't turn it into a cohesive narrative.
-The main protagonist is rather distant, and the events that are supposed to bring him closer to the understanding of the replicants' cause make little sense.
+The main protagonist is rather distant, and events that are supposed to bring him closer to the understanding of the replicants' cause make little sense.
 The supporting cast members also lack charisma and appeal.
-Plot progression has little logic; you'll have to visit locations over and over again, hoping to trigger an event that would perhaps magically spawn another character in another location, allowing you to advance the plot, much like in Japanese adventures such as Snatcher.
+Plot progression has little logic: you'll have to visit locations over and over again, hoping to trigger an event that would perhaps magically spawn another character in another location, allowing you to advance the plot, much like in Japanese adventures such as Snatcher.

-The "moral choices" system is unclear.
-I finished the game two times and I still have no idea which actions exactly trigger which ending.
-It was almost as if the game arbitrarily decided what ending you were going to receive.
+The choice system is unclear as well.
+I finished the game two times and I still have no idea which actions triggered which ending.
+It was almost as if the game arbitrarily decided what ending I was going to receive.
 This fits together with the lack of direction in the plot; you feel as if you are wandering through a maze of situations, never able to understand much of what's going on.